No Tags Found!

 Amend(0)

+Thank you all for the valuable information.
 After almost 16 years of legal battle, it is really tough for us to get into another one.
 But we have reserved the possibility as a last option.
 Till then, we want to get all consequential benefits by requesting other authorities such as PMO as well as RTI CIC.

-I just have one query, and that is, in case wherein a person is exonerated from all charges and his dismissal quashed, should we not get any interest which should have been paid on his death in 2003 but is being paid after 10 years from then?
+I just have one query, and that is, in a case where a person is exonerated from all charges and his dismissal quashed, should we not get any interest which should have been paid on his death in 2003 but is being paid after 10 years from then?
 If he is eligible for interest, what is the rate of interest on gratuity, EPF, salary revisional arrears, family pension, etc.?
 Kindly specify if possible.

 Thank you.